Jess Walton: Personal life

 Walton was married to John James, an author and founder of The Grief Recovery Institute from 1980 until his death in August 2021.
-The couple had two children and Walton still resides in Oregon.

 Walton briefly dated one of the managers for Joni Mitchell and Crosby, Stills, Nash & Young, and for a time, she associated with them and other musicians, including Laura Nyro and Neil Young.
 In an interview, Walton recalled a memorable occasion where Nyro taught Walton and Mitchell how to belly dance.
 Walton says that one of the houses featured on Joni Mitchell's Ladies of the Canyon cover belonged to her.

 Walton was good friends with her Y&R co-star Jeanne Cooper, who portrayed her character Jill's arch-rival Katherine Chancellor, from 1973 until her death in May 2013.